murchandamus/bips/bip-update-process.md

 ### Changes from BIP 2

-- Refer to the proponent of a BIP as "author" throughout the document
+- Refer to the proponent of a BIP as "author" throughout the document.
-- The Standards Track type is superseded by the similar Specification type[^standard-track]
+- The Standards Track type is superseded by the similar Specification type.[^standard-track]
-- Most sections are declared optional, it is up to the author and audience to judge whether all relevant topics have been comprehensively addressed and which topics require a designated section to do so
+- Most sections are declared optional, it is up to the author and audience to judge whether all relevant topics have been comprehensively addressed and which topics require a designated section to do so.
-- Layer header is optional for Specification BIPs or Informational BIPs, as it does not make sense for all BIPs[^layer]
+- Layer header is optional for Specification BIPs or Informational BIPs, as it does not make sense for all BIPs.[^layer]
 - The comment system is abolished.
 Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as an aspect of the process are discontinued.[^comments]
-- Process BIPs are living documents that do not ossify and may be modified indefinitely
+- Process BIPs are living documents that do not ossify and may be modified indefinitely.
-- Titles may be up to 50 characters
+- Titles may now be up to 50 characters.
-- The Discussions-To header is dropped, as it has never been used in any BIP
+- The Discussions-To header is dropped as it has never been used in any BIP.
-- The Post-History header is replaced with the Discussion header
+- The Post-History header is replaced with the Discussion header.
-- The Status field is no longer modeled around the workflow of consensus changes
+- The Status field is no longer modeled around the workflow of consensus changes.
 - Status field values are reduced from nine to four:
-  - Deferred, Obsolete, Rejected, Replaced, and Withdrawn are gathered up into Abandoned[^abandoned]
+  - Deferred, Obsolete, Rejected, Replaced, and Withdrawn are gathered up into Abandoned.[^abandoned]
-  - Final and Active are collapsed into Active
+  - Final and Active are collapsed into Active.
-  - The remaining statuses are Draft, Proposed, Active, and Abandoned
+  - The remaining statuses are Draft, Proposed, Active, and Abandoned.
-- BIPs no longer get rejected solely on grounds of not making progress for three years[^rejection]
+- BIPs no longer get rejected solely on grounds of not making progress for three years.[^rejection]
-- A BIP may be set to Abandoned by its Author, or by anyone if it appears to have stopped making progress for at least a year and its Author does not assert that they are still working on it when contacted
+- A BIP may be set to Abandoned by its Author, or by anyone if it appears to have stopped making progress for at least a year and its Author does not assert that they are still working on it when contacted.
-- Many judgment calls previously required from BIP Editors are reassigned either to the BIP Author or the repository’s audience
+- Many judgment calls previously required from BIP Editors are reassigned either to the BIP Author or the repository’s audience.
-- Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository, except to determine whether a BIP is in active use for the move into or out of the Active status
+- Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository, except to determine whether a BIP is in active use for the move into or out of the Active status.
-- "Other Implementations" sections are discouraged[^OtherImplementations]
+- "Other Implementations" sections are discouraged.[^OtherImplementations]
-- Auxiliary files are only permitted in the corresponding BIP’s subdirectory, as no one used the alternative of labeling them with the BIP number
+- Auxiliary files are only permitted in the corresponding BIP’s subdirectory, as no one used the alternative of labeling them with the BIP number.
-- List of acceptable licenses was reduced to the ones previously used
+- The set of acceptable licenses was reduced to the ones previously used.

 ### Updates to existing BIPs should this BIP be activated